-Some expenses are deductible whether or not a taxpayer uses his or her home for business.
+Some expenses are deductible whether or not you use your home for business.
 Others are deductible only if the home is used for business.

 Deductible Regardless Deductible Only If for Business Real estate taxes.
 Mortgage interest.
 Casualty losses.
-Qualified mortgage insurance premiums.
+Qualified mortgage insurance premiums, if available.
 Homeowner's insurance.
 Rent.
 Repairs and maintenance.
 Security system.
 Utilities and services.
 Depreciation (deductible after applying deduction limitation to above expenses).

-- Deductible as an itemized deduction. - Deductible as a business expense pro-rated for the amount of the business use of the home
+- Deductible as an itemized deduction, subject to limitation. - Deductible as a business expense pro-rated for the amount of the business use of the home